openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 We do, for example, not know if a python container is using AI libraries.
 Another issue is that we can only identify containers using known base containers (like OpenJDK), but we do not know what type of workload is more popular (Spring Boot, Quarkus, WildFly, EAP, etc.).

-The Insights operator can also not tell if a container is using a non-Red Hat provided base containers like Ubuntu or Debian.
+The Insights operator can also not tell what is the operating system and its version used by the user's workloads.
 Knowing this data means that BU and product leadership can use this data to prioritize future work and realign investment.

 The proof of concept for this has been demonstrated to Red Hat leeadership, who agree that this is important data for us to know in order to help shape the future of our product offerings.